The Prophecy - The Virgin Birth Of Our Messiah

 New Testament Fulfillment of this exact passage involving the virgin birth of Jesus Christ is clearly seen in Matthew 1:18-23.
 (See scripture passage at the top of the page).

-= Almah: There has been a considerable amount of debate concerning the Hebrew word "Almah" translated here as virgin.
-This word has other meanings depending on the context it is used.
+= This word has other meanings besides virgin depending on the context it is being used in.
 Other interpretations of this word include young women (old enough to marry), an unmarried women and maiden.
 It is important to note here that in most cases the young, unmarried maiden was also a virgin.
+While more than one meaning can be assigned to the word Almah, in this specific passage of Isaiah 7:14 there is good reason to believe that the interpretation of virgin is correct.

 For more on this word please read The Meaning Of The Word Almah.